emotz/passwordkeeper/README.md

 End-to-end test Page Objects are located at `e2e/pageobjects`.
 These objects are helpers for the e2e-tests.

-`Webpack` is used to precompile js scripts and bundle them into single giant js at `frontend/dist/bundle.js`.
+`Webpack` is used to precompile js scripts and bundle them into `frontend/dist`.
 This directory also contains a bunch of precompiled fonts required for `bootstrap` and `index.html` which is an entry point for our SPA app.
 Webpack config file is `frontend/webpack.config.js`.
-"Vendor" libraries are separated into its own bundle `frontend/dist/vendor.bundle.js` by using `frontend/vendor.webpack.config.js` as a config.
+"Vendor" libraries are separated into its own bundle `frontend/dist/vendor.[hash].js`.
 This is done so that building times for our app is smaller and so that caching of infrequently changing lib files is possible for the future.

 There is also `frontend/test.webpack.config.js`.
 This is for building unit